epinio/docs/docs/installation/install_epinio.md

 :::caution
-Depending on your infrastructure and used Kubernetes offering it is recommended to verify if the service of the just deployed ingress controller has assigned at least one `EXTERNAL-IP` address from external loadbalancer provider (AWS ELB and similar).
+Depending on your infrastructure and used Kubernetes offering it is recommended to verify if the service of the just deployed ingress controller has at least one `EXTERNAL-IP` address from the external loadbalancer provider (AWS ELB and similar) assigned to it.

 ```bash
 kubectl get svc nginx-ingress-controller --namespace nginx-ingress